pwhittlesea/pwhittlesea.github.com/_posts/2024-10-12-new-zealand-4.md

 All we did was crash on our hotel bed and order some room service.

-In retrospect we should have gone out to see _something_ but we were too tired.
+In retrospect, we should have gone out to see _something_, but we were too tired.
 The [Novotel New Plymouth Taranaki](https://all.accor.com/hotel/9521/index.en.shtml) was a nice hotel regardless.

 ## Friday 7<sup>th</sup>: Wellington Bound